 - 1. Performance on Licensure Exam: The licensure exam pass rate will be at or above the national mean for first-time writers. - 2.
-Program Completion: At least 60% of the students admitted will graduate within 150% of the time of the stated program length beginning with the first required nursing course as delineated below: - Associate Degree Nursing eight semesters - LPN-RN Mobility option with NUR200 six semesters - LPN-RN Mobility option without NUR200 five semesters - 3.
+Program Completion: At least 30% of the students admitted will graduate within 100% of the stated program length, and at least 60% of the students admitted will graduate within 150% of the stated program length, beginning with the first required nursing course. - Traditional Associate Degree Nursing / Full-time 5 semesters / 8 semesters - Traditional Associate Degree Nursing / Part-time 7 semesters / 11 semesters - LPN-to-RN Mobility Option with NUR200 4 semesters / 6 semesters - LPN-to-RN Mobility Option with NUR201 3 semesters / 5 semesters - 3.
 Program Satisfaction: At least 80% of graduates responding to the graduate survey distributed within one year after graduation will indicate satisfaction with the program.
 At least 80% of employers responding to the employer survey distributed within one year after graduation will indicate satisfaction with the program. - 4.
-Job Placement: At least 90% of the graduates seeking employment will be employed one year after graduation in a position for which the program prepared them.
+Job Placement: At least 95% of ADN graduates seeking employment will be employed within six (6) to twelve (12) months post-graduation in a position as a registered nurse.